 "Ordinary Income" means revenue the parish receives for general parish operations.
+Ordinary income is defined as total operating revenue.
 This would include:

-- Offerings collected (cash & envelopes)

-- Weekly envelopes adult & children
+- Weekly envelopes

-- Loose change offerings
+- Loose offertory collections

 - Holy Day envelopes/cash and loose change

-Ordinary income would also include stock donations, donations for flowers, bulletin revenue, vigil candle donations, rental income, fees for church use for funerals and weddings or other uses.
+Ordinary income would also include stock donations, donations for flowers, bulletin revenue, vigil candle donations, rental income, fees for church use for funerals and weddings or other uses and mass stipends and stole fees that are retained by the parish due to priest compensation selections.
 Also included would be investment earnings (interest earned on bank accounts, e.g., checking, savings/money market, certificates of deposit, interest, dividends, realized earnings on investment accounts).
-Unrestricted bequests are calculated as ordinary income.
+Unrestricted bequests and memorials are considered ordinary income.

-School tuition, religious education fees, and other fees are part of ordinary income.
+School tuition, School Choice program revenue, hot lunch fees, religious education fees, and other fees are part of ordinary income.

-Ordinary income may also be recorded as auxiliary income, such as income from parish organizations, festivals, auctions, balls, galas, other group activities, and other fundraising activities.
+Ordinary income may also be recorded as auxiliary income, such as income from parish and school affiliated organizations, scrip program proceeds, festivals, auctions, balls, galas, other group activities, and other fundraising activities.